jackrabbit72380/Ho4kmmm/0.7.1/tags/readme.md

 After that Apply the scripts set 🔧 of your chosen mod version from the 4k_mmm Directory (e.g., H3ho4kmmm4k-S) in order to your new .pak file. also useing tool.

-give your .pak file a name & Name Your Mod 📛 Thats it your done and now you can Customize Further ✨ to your harts content!
+give your .pak file a name & Name Your Mod 📛 Thats it your done and now you can Customize Further ✨ to your harts :heart: content!

 ⚠️ Warning: Running scripts out of order may break your mod!
 Some knowledge of ElDewrito modding tools is required.